OPIT-CS/comp5002-lab1-threading-locks/README.md

 - `lab1_unsafe_counter.py` starter for demonstrating a race condition
 - `lab1_safe_counter.py` starter for fixing the race with a lock
 - `lab1_performance.py` starter for comparing CPU-bound and I/O-bound threading
-- `analysis.txt` where you answer the analysis questions
+- `analysis.md` where you answer the analysis questions

 ## Tasks